jonnor/projects/snapblade-tools/README.md

 Instructions:

 * Print, using 50% infill
-* Cut open the support using a blade to.
+* Cut open the support in interior wall using a blade
+* Press-fit the blades

 Possible improvements:

 * Angle the blades slightly torwards eachother
+* Oversize the Z-axis of blade socket a little bit to ease mounting
 * Add some holes for adding set-screws for fitting blades
-* Have a little gap in the support to guide cut
+* Have a little gap in the support to guide cutting

 Reference